Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Experiments

 \subsection{Synthetic Data}

-We begin with presenting experiments on synthetic datasets to demonstrate the relationship between per-component fairness and compositional fairness.
+We begin with presenting experiments on synthetic datasets to demonstrate the relationship between per-component fairness and compositional fairness, connecting to our theoretical analysis.
 Again we assume the system has two components $f_0$ and $f_1$, and we evaluate the fairness metrics with respect to two groups $\mathcal{A}$ and $\mathcal{B}$.

 \paragraph{Dataset with independent Gaussian distributions.} Assume